fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## PASCAL Plus

 PASCAL Plus refers to the PASCAL VOC 2012 dataset augmented with the annotations from [Hariharan et al](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/).
-Again, the best result of **68.5 mIoU** were obtained with one-off training of FCN-8s.
+Again, the best result of **68.5 mIoU** was obtained with one-off training of FCN-8s.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|